coleifer/peewee/docs/peewee/api.rst

             it may be more efficient to use :py:func:`prefetch`.
 In short, try both and see what works best for your data-set.

-        .. note:: For more information, see the :ref:`nplusone` document.
+        .. note:: For more information, see the :ref:`nplusone` document and the :ref:`aggregate-rows` sub-section.

     .. py:method:: annotate(related_model, aggregation=None)